 This Master of Arts program is designed to prepare professionals for careers in the growing field of cultural resource management.
-Information about our Graduate Certificate program is provided below, under the heading of Related Degrees/Certificates.
+For students wanting only the one-year Graduate Certificate in Cultural Resource Management, please visit our Graduate Certificate Website.

 For our Master of Arts program, students can choose from three primary fields of study — anthropology, history and museum studies — and have the opportunity to work closely with an advisor to design an academic program plan that meets specific needs and goals.